javascript-tutorial/pt.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 </script>
 ```

-The full specification of the `<select>` element is available at <https://html.spec.whatwg.org/multipage/forms.html#the-select-element>.
+The full specification of the `<select>` element is available in the specification <https://html.spec.whatwg.org/multipage/forms.html#the-select-element>.

 ### new Option